Enuzor/Credit-Card-Fraud-Detection/README.md

 I dealt with imbalaced set with imblearn

-I used Isolated Forest for Unsupervsed Learning Classification
+I used Logistic Regression, Random Forest Classifier and Neural Network Classifier